-- 1 The permittee shall submit an application to comply with Rule 2520 (Federally Mandated Operating Permits) by May 31, 2015.
-[District Rule 2520] - 2.
-Permit to Operate S-1624-74-1 shall be surrendered to the District and the associated equipment shall be removed or rendered inoperable not later than the date of initial operation of this emissions unit.
-[District Rule 2201] - 3.
-Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 2,234 lb, 2nd quarter - 2,234 lb, 3rd quarter - 2,234 lb, and fourth guarter - 2.234 lb.
+- The permittee shall submit an application to comply with Rule 2520 (Federally Mandated Operating Permits) by May 31, 2015.
+[District Rule 2520] - Permit to Operate S-1624-51 shall be surrendered to the District and the associated equipment shall be removed or rendered inoperable not later than the date of initial operation of this emissions unit.
+[District Rule 2201] - Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 1,732 lb, 2nd quarter - 1,732 lb, 3rd quarter - 1,732 lb, and fourth quarter - 1,732 lb.
 Offsets shall be provided at the applicable offset ratio specified in Table 4-2 of Rule 2201 (as amended 4/21/11).
-[District Rule 2201] - Prior to operating equipment under this Authority to Construct, permittee shall surrender PM10 emission reduction 4. credits for the following quantity of emissions: 1st quarter - 651 lb, 2nd quarter - 651 lb, 3rd quarter - 652 lb, and fourth guarter - 652 lb.
-Offsets shall be provided at the applicable offset ratio specified in Table 4-2 of Rule 2201 (as amended 4/21/11).
+[District Rule 2201] - ERC Certificate Numbers S-4138-2, 'S-4153-2 and S-4399-2 (or certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201]